lifewinning/gitmaps-ttccamp/README.md

 One flaw in this skillshare was realizing **most people who don't know much about visualizing data might not know much about Github**.
 And they definitely don't know much about the command line, so they're not going to understand the part about committing a repository to work from it--nor will they likely ever need to.
 (Or if they do, this is not the tutorial for helping them do that--[this GitHub tutorial](http://try.github.io/levels/1/challenges/1) probably is better for that!)

 Rather than adding in steps introducing GitHub that might not be that important to someone who just wants to see their data on a map, I thought I'd make a repo with some examples that people could just [fork](https://help.github.com/articles/fork-a-repo).
-This creates a copy of the repository on GitHub in the user's account.
+This creates a copy of the repository on GitHub for a user--technically it is better to clone the repository to your local machine so you have the files stored offline as well as online, but it's not actually required.

 This is *not* a total solution for visualizing geodata.
 It's a good way to start scratching the surface of your data and learning how to use GitHub and open-source mapping libraries.
 The [GitHub Mapping Doucmentation](https://help.github.com/articles/mapping-geojson-files-on-github) is a great start, and the [LeafletJS documentation](http://leafletjs.com/examples/geojson.html) and [Mapbox Marker Styling](http://www.mapbox.com/developers/simplestyle/) also are helpful resources.